 - are HIV positive

 If you have one of these conditions, it's better to speak with your GP, who'll most likely organise an oral glucose tolerance test instead.
-This test checks your glucose levels after you've fasted and then after you've had a sugary drink — shows how well your body handles glucose.
+This test checks your glucose levels after you've fasted (not eaten) for 8 hours and then after you've had a sugary drink — this shows how well your body handles glucose.

 Some health conditions can make it more difficult to interpret your HbA1c results — for example, if you've had a recent blood transfusion.

 The ranges for HbA1c levels are defined as: